Yulizzz123/Projects/Data_Wrangling_Shark_Attacks/README.md

 1. Import all necessary data and tools
 2. Understand the dataset
-3. Data wrangling and sorting
+3. Data wrangling and findings
-4. Arriving at preliminary findings and conclusions

 \
 **[Repository]**